electron/electron/docs/api/browser-window.md

 Emitted when the window is set or unset to show always on top of other windows.

+#### Event: 'visible-on-all-workspaces-changed'

+Returns:

+* `event` Event
+* `isVisibleOnAllWorkspaces` Boolean

+Emitted when a window is set or unset to be visible on all workspaces.

 #### Event: 'app-command' _Windows_ _Linux_

 Returns: